ahmbas/puppet-kong/README.md

 For this reason, this module cannot manage package update easily as the dpkg provider does not support the *'versionable'* feature.

-**IMPORTANT:** This is a work in progress and has only been tested on CentOS 6 and Ubuntu Trusty (14.04).
+**IMPORTANT:** This is a work in progress and has only been tested on CentOS 6 and Ubuntu Trusty (14.04), but should work on Debian.
 I will be testing with CentOS 5 and 7, other Ubuntu LTS releases and Debian at some point.

 ## TODO